HPC - Monte Carlo approximation of \(\pi\)

 Figure 1: Monte Carlo computation of the value of \(\pi\)

-The idea is quite simple (see Figure 1).
-We generate \(N\) random points uniformly distributed inside the square with corners at \((-1, -1)\) and \((1, 1)\).
-Let \(x\) be the number of points that lie inside the circle inscribed in the square; then, the ratio \(x / N\) is an approximation of the ratio between the area of the circle and the area of the square.
-Since the area of the circle is \(\pi\) and the area of the square is \(4\), we have \(x/N \approx \pi / 4\) which yelds \(\pi \approx 4x / N\).
-This estimate becomes more accurate as the number of points \(N\) increases.
+To estimate \(\pi\) we generate \(N\) random points uniformly distributed inside the square with corners at \((-1, -1)\) and \((1, 1)\) (Figure 1).
+Let \(x\) be the number of points that fall inside the circle inscribed in the square; then, the ratio \(x / N\) is an approximation of the ratio between the area of the circle and the area of the square.
+Since the area of the circle is \(\pi\) and the area of the square is \(4\), we have \(x/N \approx \pi / 4\), from which \(\pi \approx 4x / N\).
+This estimate becomes more accurate as we generate more points.

 1. The user specifies the number \(N\) of points to generate as a command-line parameter, and the number \(P\) of OpenMP threads using the OMP_NUM_THREADS environment variable.

-2. Thread \(p\) generates \(N/P\) points using the provided function generate_points(), and stores the result in inside[p] where inside[] is an integer array of length \(P\).
-The array must be declared outside the parallel region since it must be shared across all OpenMP threads.
+2. Thread \(p\) generates \(N/P\) points using function generate_points() (already provided), and stores the result in inside[p]. inside[] is an integer array of length \(P\) that must be declared outside of the parallel region, since it must be shared across all OpenMP threads.

-3. At the end of the parallel region, the master (thread 0) computes the sum of the values in the inside[] array, and from that value the approximation of \(\pi\).
+3. At the end of the parallel region, the master (thread 0) computes \(x\) as the sum of the content of inside[]; from this the estimate of \(\pi\) can be computed as above.

 You may initially assume that the number of points \(N\) is an integer multiple of \(P\); when you get a working program, relax this assumption to make the computation correct for any value of \(N\).